-In episode II we are able to see more about Djarin’s personality.
+In episode II we can see more about Djarin’s personality.
 We see him enraged with the Jawas because they destroyed the Rasor Crest (his ship).
 We know he has abilities to fight.
 But what is more interesting here is the way he reacts when he and Baby Yoda face the mudhorn.

 Again, something beautiful about this series is that the character’s actions are mostly seen in acting performance rather than in speech.

 Mando is losing the battle against the mudhorn.
 It is the first time the audience sees him suffering.
-He can suffer, he is not the muscular, powerful hero which present conventional masculine ideas: you cannot cry, you cannot suffer because you are a man.
+He can suffer, he is not the muscular, powerful hero who presents conventional masculine ideas: you cannot cry, you cannot suffer because you are a man.
 He is not the over idealised man.
 Despite he is strong, Din Djarin is a human being.
-He can get hurt, he is not immortal, he is loosing against the mudhorn, which is more powerful.
+He can get hurt, he is not immortal, he is losing against the mudhorn, which is more powerful.